certara/pyDarwin/docs/Overview.rst

 * 2 - [0,1] and [1,0]
 * 3 - [1,1]

 The bit strings for each gene are concatenated into a "chromosome".
 The search starts with a population of random bit strings.
-These bit strings are decoded, and NONMEM control files constructed from the :ref:`template file<template>` by substituting the selected text from the :ref:`token set<token set>`.
+These bit strings are decoded, and NONMEM control files are constructed from the :ref:`template file<template>` by substituting the selected text from the :ref:`token set<token set>`.
 The resulting NONMEM control file is run and the :ref:`fitness <fitness>` is calculated.
 The next generations is created by randomly selecting sets of parent candidates from the population.
 These parent candidates are then selected based on :ref:`Tournament selection <Tournament selection>`.
-Once the sets of parents are selected, they undergo crossover and mutation and a new generation is created.
+Once the sets of parents are selected, they undergo crossover and mutation, and a new generation is created.
 This process is repeated until no further improvement is seen.

 .. _GP_desc: